10 Steps to Naturally Radiant Skin

 By Sarah Axtell, ND • March 3, 2012

 The skin acts as a window into our internal environment.
 Many of the common chronic skin conditions, such as eczema, psoriasis and acne are signs of poor elimination.
 In a healthy state, the body eliminates through the liver, gastrointestinal tract, lungs and kidney.
 If these organs are not working properly, then the body eliminates through secondary routes, such as the skin, joints and mucus membranes.
 Take eczema, for example.
 Typically this is a disorder of the gut, not of the skin.
 People with eczema commonly have food allergies, resulting in inflammation of the gut lining, poor digestion and absorption of nutrients and poor elimination.
 The body deals with this internal toxemia by pushing toxins out through the skin.
-Sluggish elimination of toxins, poor assimiliation of nutrients and chronic inflammation are at the root of the all-too-common skin conditions, such as acne, psoriasis, and eczema.
+Sluggish elimination of toxins, poor assimilation of nutrients and chronic inflammation are at the root of the all-too-common skin conditions, such as acne, psoriasis, and eczema.

-If you have a chronic skin condition or you just want to achieve beautiful skin, the key is to treat the INTERNAL environment.
+If you have a chronic skin condition or you just want to achieve beautiful skin, the key is to address the INTERNAL environment.
 Applying topical creams and medications are a band-aid approach, merely covering up symptoms and not addressing the root cause.

 1. Eliminate food allergies.
 Eating foods that you are sensitive to or allergic to creates an overall inflammatory state in your body.
 This wreaks havoc on the integrity of your gut, thus decreasing your ability to eliminate properly and also absorb the nutrients from your food.
 The most common food allergies I see are gluten and dairy.
 You can do an elimination-challenge diet to see if these foods are the culprits or there are lab tests available to determine your specific allergies.
 Talk to your naturopathic doctor to discuss the details of an elimination-challenge diet or food allergy lab testing.